Skip to main content

 New Mexico also has specific privacy protections under the Data Breach Notification Act (NMSA §§ 57-12C-1 et seq.), which requires companies to notify residents when their personal information is compromised.
 Violations of this law often form the basis for no proof required settlements, as proving individual harm from data breaches can be challenging while the violation itself affects all exposed consumers equally.

-Notable New Mexico No Proof Required Settlements
+What we can verify about New Mexico No Proof Required settlements

 Are New Mexico Residents Eligible?